-VoIP systems offer several advantages over traditional phone systems, such as mobility, expandability and low maintenance costs.
-There are, however, some concerns about the security of cloud-based phone systems and how they’re perceived to be less secure than their analog counterparts.
+VoIP systems offer several advantages over traditional phone systems, such as mobility, low maintenance costs, and expandability.
+There are, however, some concerns about cloud-based phone system security, and how they’re perceived to be less secure than their analog counterparts.
 In this blog, business phone systems provider One Call shares an in-depth look at VoIP phone security.

 Simply put, security risks are present in both systems.
-It’s important to note that these risks can be mitigated, avoided or even eliminated.
+It’s important to note that risks can be mitigated, avoided, or even eliminated.
 There are laws against wiretapping that prevent people from casually using certain devices for this purpose.
-Regular security inspections can help detect the presence of such devices in traditional business communication systems.
+Regular security inspections can help detect the presence of such devices in traditional business communications systems.

-Denial of Service — A Denial of Service attack sends multiple requests to a system until it’s overwhelmed and forced to shut down.
-On a VoIP system, these requests can take the form of a virtual phone dialer that rapidly makes simultaneous calls and clogs the phone lines.
+- Denial of Service — A Denial of Service attack sends multiple requests to a system until it is overwhelmed and forced to shut down.
+On a VoIP system, the requests can take the form of a virtual phone dialer that rapidly makes simultaneous calls and clog the phone lines.

-Malware — Viruses, trojans and other forms of malware have been around for as long as computers have existed.
-VoIP systems rely on an internet connection and are therefore susceptible to malware.
+- Malware — Viruses, trojans, and other forms of malware has been around for as long as computers have existed.
+VoIP systems rely on an internet connection, and are therefore susceptible to malware.

-We mentioned before that all telephone systems are inherently vulnerable.
-This is where a combination of best practices, robust security software and a reliable service provider come in.
-Practices such as the use of randomly-generated passwords and activating two-factor authentication add a layer of security.
+We did mention that all telephone systems are inherently vulnerable.
+This is where a combination of best practices, robust security software, and a reliable service provider comes in.
+Practices such as use of randomly-generated passwords and activating two-factor authentication add a layer of security.
 Using Virtual Private Networks (VPNs) and using only trusted networks make it even harder to hack your communications system.
 Most importantly, working with a systems provider that maintains system security through tools that allow system monitoring, along with regular software updates and periodic training for end-users, can go a long way in addressing such vulnerabilities.

 Get In Touch With One Call for Your Business Communications Needs